travis-ci/docs-travis-ci-com/docs/user/notifications.md

 Here is an example payload of what will be `POST`ed to your webhook URLs: [gist.github.com/1225015](https://gist.github.com/1225015)

 ### Authorization
 When Travis makes the POST request, a header named 'Authorization' is included.
-It's value is the SHA2 hash of your GitHub username, the name of the repository, and your Travis token.
-In python,
+Its value is the SHA2 hash of your GitHub username, the name of the repository, and your Travis token.
+In Python,

     from hashlib import sha256
     sha256('username/repository' + TRAVIS_TOKEN).hexdigest()